blueprint-platform/codegen-blueprint/README.md

 * **CodeQL** — static security analysis
 * **Codecov** — aggregated coverage reporting

-> These checks ensure the **generator itself** remains stable, secure, and evolution‑ready.
+> These checks ensure the **generator itself** and its **generated output** remain stable,
+> buildable, and architecture-safe as the platform evolves.

 ---

 ### Why This Matters

-This CI setup guarantees that:
+This CI setup explicitly prevents the class of failures where:

-* The generator does not regress silently
-* Generated projects remain buildable as stacks evolve
-* Architecture enforcement continues to work end‑to‑end

-> Codegen Blueprint is validated not only by tests —
-> but by **building the projects it generates**.
+> *“The generator build is green, but the generated project is broken.”*

+By validating **real generated projects** across layouts, enforcement modes, and JDK versions, Codegen Blueprint treats architectural guarantees as **continuously verified contracts**, not one-time scaffolding assumptions.

 ---